marcelocquadros/mu/README.md

 # mu
 mu test aws
-- Create a aws env and deploy automation usin mu.
+- Create a aws env and deploy automation using mu.